-- 9.1 Fire and dust protection regulations are to be complied with local and national regulations throughout the entire production, transportation, and user chain. - 9.2 All workers must be informed in writing about possible risks and dangers of and around the production facility and sign the document.
-This concerns, in particular, the self-ignitability of char dust, respiratory protection, contact with bio-oil and tars and possible gas leakage. - 9.3 During transportation and bulk transfers, attention must be paid to the biochar being sufficiently moist to prevent dust generation or dust explosions (cf. chapter 7.7). - 9.4 Workers must be equipped with suitable protective clothing and breathing masks where necessary.
+9.1 Fire and dust protection regulations are to be complied with local and national regulations throughout the entire production, transportation, and user chain.
+An official operating permit or equivalent document must be presented.

+9.2 All workers must be informed in writing about possible risks and dangers of and around the production facility and sign the document.
+This concerns, in particular, the self-ignitability of char dust, respiratory protection, contact with bio-oil and tars and possible gas leakage.

+9.3 During transportation and bulk transfers, attention must be paid to the biochar being sufficiently moist to prevent dust generation or dust explosions (cf. chapter 7.7).

+9.4 Workers must be equipped with suitable protective clothing and breathing masks where necessary.

-10. Biochar for use as a feed additive (EBC-Feed)
+10. Biochar for use as a feed additive - EBC-FeedPlus and EBC-Feed

 Biochar is a traditional feed additive that was often used to treat digestive problems of livestock.
 Since 2010, biochar is increasingly also used as an additive to daily feed mixtures.
 The use of biochar (i.e., vegetal carbon) as a feed additive is authorized by the EU-Feed regulation L 159 / 25 Nr .
 575 / 2011 [2].
 The EU provides different and additional limits for the use of biochar as feed compared to its use as a soil additive (Directive 2002/32/EC of 7 May 2002 on undesirable substances in animal feed [2] and Regulation (EC) No 396/2005 on maximum residue levels of pesticides in or on food and feed of plant and animal origin [36].
-Therefore, the certification of EBC-Feed requires the analysis and control of additional parameters compared to those presented in chapter 7 and Annex 1 of the EBC Guidelines.
+Therefore, the certification of EBC-FeedPlus and EBC-Feed requires the analysis and control of additional parameters compared to those presented in chapter 7 and Annex 1 of the EBC Guidelines.
 Some analytical methods and calculations have to be adapted.
 The permissible test methods as well as the analytical methods for the individual parameters are detailed in Annex 2.